 What Determines Car Insurance Rates?

 The car you drive may also factor into the calculation.
 There is a direct correlation between the cost of the vehicle you drive and your car insurance rates.
 If your car were damaged or totaled in an accident, it would cost the insurance company more to replace it.
 But other factors, like if the make and model of your car is a frequent target of thieves or prone to passenger damage, will also cost more.
-Vehicles with a high safety rating, lots of safety features, and theft-deterrent systems, however, may help offset these costs and lower your rate.
+However, vehicles with a high safety rating, lots of safety features, and theft-deterrent systems may help offset these costs and lower your rate.

 Married couples typically save more on their premiums.

 Being married can be a plus when it comes to auto insurance rates.
 Some insurers think that married people lead less-risky lives.
 Married couples save a national average of 6% on car insurance, but it may save them as much as 12.7% in some states.